hadifar/GrammarCorrection/README.md

-# Grammar correction with Neural network
+# Grammar correction with neural network

-Using Seq2Seq wiht Attention Mechanism for Grammar Correction in Keras.
+Seq2Seq (Encoder-Decoder) wiht Attention Mechanism for Grammar Correction in Keras.

 # How to use